pegasus-isi/PGen-GenomicVariations-Workflow/README.md

 $ cat ~/.ssh/workflow.pub >>~/.ssh/authorized_keys
 ```

-To access data from the iPlant iRods repository, you need a file in your home directory named ~/irods.iplant.env, with 0600 permission and content as below:
+To access data from the iPlant iRods repository, you need a file in your home directory.
+The name and format of this file depends on if you are using a system with iRods version 3 or version 4.
+For version 3, you need a file named ~/irods.iplant.env, with 0600 permission and content as below:

 ```
 irodsHost data.iplantcollaborative.org